Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 But hey, its easy enough to say “go dairy free” for the environment!

-What we really should be saying is about eco food choices is: Choose nutritionally appropriate foods that replace dairy and have a lower carbon footprint.
+What we really should be saying about eco friendly food choices is: Choose healthy nutritionally appropriate foods that replace dairy and have a lower carbon footprint.

 Replace dairy with soymilk?
 You’re probably going to lower your carbon footprint(5)!
 But replace dairy with beef?
 You’re might just have the opposite effect.